Vitamin D's Many Benefits & Vitamin D Deficiency Symptoms

 - People who are on anticonvulsants.

 Doses of above 1000 IU (especially if older than 50) prevent deficiency.
-Safe doses of up to 2000IU can be taken.
-Remember that you can have your levels checked and monitored.
+Fortunately, up to 2000IU can be safely taken.
+For good measure, remember that you can check and monitor your levels.

 - calcium absorption